static-org/staticjs/README.md

 - Vue is maintained by few people? **Hey...
 It's just me here!**
 - Angular 2/4 introduced too many breaking changes? **Wait until you see the StaticJS v1.01 spec...**

 If you've answered yes to some of the above questions, than StaticJS **is not** for you.
-In that case, we encourage you to write your own JS framework and market the shit out of it until it becomes the next soon-to-be-big-thing-thats-going-to-be-forgotten-in-about-2-months-time!
+In that case, we encourage you to write your own JS framework and market it until it becomes the next soon-to-be-big-thing-thats-going-to-be-forgotten-in-about-2-months-time!

 ### Usage